-22. That DEC and DEP shall strike provision 1(i)(5) in their proposed Terms and Conditions, since QFs under the standard contracts are not paid unless they are generating.
+20. That DEC and DEP shall strike provision 1(i)(5) in their proposed Terms and Conditions, since QFs under the standard contracts are not paid unless they are generating.

-23. That DEC and DEP shall delete the provisions related to interconnection in their standard contracts, with the exception of a reference to the North Carolina Interconnection Procedures, Forms, and Agreements adopted in Docket No. E-100, Sub 101, and a statement that an interconnection agreement is necessary in order to deliver output to the utility.
+21. That DEC and DEP shall delete the provisions related to interconnection in their standard contracts, with the exception of a reference to the North Carolina Interconnection Procedures, Forms, and Agreements adopted in Docket No. E-100, Sub 101, and a statement that an interconnection agreement is necessary in order to deliver output to the utility.

-24. That the Utilities shall update their applicable rate schedules to reflect the utility's payment associated with reactive power for interconnection customers.
+22. That the Utilities shall update their applicable rate schedules to reflect the utility's payment associated with reactive power for interconnection customers.

-25. That the Notice of Commitment Form submitted by DNCP with its Reply Comments, shall be used, beginning 30 days after the date of this Order, by QFs to show their compliance with the second prong of the test to establish a LEO.

-26. That DEC and DEP shall adapt DNCP's for their use and file their forms for approval within 30 days.
+23. That the Notice of Commitment Form submitted by DNCP with its Reply Comments, shall be used, beginning 30 days after the date of this Order, by all QFs to show their compliance with the test to establish a LEO.
+DEC and DEP shall adapt DNCP's form their use and file their forms for approval within 15 days of the issuance of this Order.